Micro SDXC Memory Cards: Your Ultimate Guide

 • UHS-II: Features a second row of pins on the card, enabling much faster theoretical speeds up to 312 MB/s.

-It’s vital to remember that to benefit from UHS-II speeds, both your micro SDXC card and your device (camera, drone, card reader) must support the UHS-II interface.
+It’s vital to that to benefit from UHS-II speeds, both your micro SDXC card and your device (camera, drone, card reader) must support the UHS-II interface.
 If you use a UHS-II card in a UHS-I device, it will operate at UHS-I speeds.

 App Performance: A-Class Ratings (A1 & A2)